|Nutrition Facts (per serving)|

-You can also expirement with different types of bread.
-A large loaf with a porous but firm texture that will hold up in lots of syrup will work well.
+You can also experiment with different types of bread.
+A large loaf with a porous but firm texture that holds up in lots of syrup will work well.
 Remove the crust with a sharp knife, then cut the bread into large slices about an inch thick.

 1 medium package dry ekmek kadayıf